Complete Island Guide to The Canary Islands: How to Explore

 Gran Canaria

-Gran Canaria is the second largest island in the Canaries and one of the most popular with tourists.
-It is best known for its beaches, there are more than 80 of them!
-It’s also got a great laid back family friendly vibe.
+In this guide to the Canary Islands, Gran Canaria is the second-largest island and one of the most popular with tourists.
+It is best known for its beaches, and there are more than 80 of them!
+It’s also got a great laid back, family friendly vibe.
 One can spend the day relaxing in the beach town of Las Canteras or exploring the islands two nature parks.
 Gran Canaria is also a great spot for wind surfing with warm waters and steady breezes.

 Tamadaba Nature Park: High above the beaches lies this amazing nature park, full of pine trees amazing rock formations and excellent hiking.

-Spend the day at Maspalomas the second longest beach in Gran Canaria.
-Famous for its vast dunes that often grace the covers of travel guides of Canary Islands.
+Spend the Day at Maspalomas: This is the second longest beach in Gran Canaria, famous for its vast dunes that often grace the covers of travel guides of Canary Islands.

 Tenerife

-Stroll through the city of San Cristobal de la Laguna.
-A UNESCO World Heritage Site the city was the ancient capital of the Canary Islands.
+Stroll San Cristobal de la Laguna: A UNESCO World Heritage Site, the city was the ancient capital of the Canary Islands.

-Go on a Whale Watch: From Costa Adeje board a catamaran or a sailboat and hit the water to look for whales.
+Go Whale Watching: From Costa Adeje board a catamaran or a sailboat and hit the water to look for whales.
 If you have more time cruise up to Masca by boat for incredible views.

-Visit El Drago- Claimed to be the oldest dragon tree on the planet.
-Dragon trees are found throughout Africa and the Canary islands but the one in the small village of Icod de los Vinos claims to be the oldest one on earth and is one of the main tourist attractions on the island.
-Tucked into a outdoor garden this park also has historical caves from the Guanches.
+Visit El Drago: This one is claimed to be the oldest dragon tree on the planet.
+Dragon trees are found throughout Africa and the Canary islands, but the one in the small village of Icod de los Vinos claims to be the oldest one on earth and is one of the main tourist attractions on the island.
+Tucked into a outdoor garden, this park also has historical caves from the Guanches.
 The Guanches were the inhabitants of the islands before the europeans.

-To book experiences and tours here are some great ideas, or read my 1 Day Travel guide for more details.
+To book experiences and tours, here are some great ideas, or read my 1-Day Tenerife Travel Guide for more details.

 Fuerteventura